Reticulocytopenia: Pathophysiology

-Parvovirus B-19 Infection
+Parvovirus B-19 infection

 Parvovirus is able to infiltrate the bone marrow and enter and replicate in red blood cell precursors such as reticulocytes.
 Viral replication in reticulocytes causes apoptosis (cell death) of affected cells.
 The reduction in living reticulocytes leads to a decrease in red blood cell production.
 This transient cessation in red cell production results in a decrease in hemoglobin that is often asymptomatic in people without underlying hematologic disorders.
 Reticulocyte production often recovers within one week.
 Parvovirus infection in people reliant on frequent red cell production due to low baseline production or high turnover rates are at risk of developing a life-threatening condition called aplastic crisis (see below).

-Bone Marrow Failure Syndromes
+Bone marrow failure syndromes

 Bone marrow failure syndromes may be acquired or inherited.
 These conditions lead to a decrease in one or more cell lineages.
 Diamond-Blackfan Anemia is an example of a congenital bone marrow failure syndrome that primarily affects red blood cell production.
 In DBA, the erythroid cell lineage is more susceptible to cell death due to abnormal ribosome function.
 This leads to a reduced population of red blood cell precursors and a resulting reticulocytopenia and anemia.